COVID vaccine in the Carolinas: Comparing state’s vaccine rollout as more clinics appear

 SPARTANBURG, S.C.
-(WSPA) – Two states, two different demographics eligible for the COVID-19 vaccine.
-And while more vaccine clinics are opening for those 65 and older in North Carolina, health leaders in South Carolina told 7 News, they already have more appointments than doses.
+(WSPA) – While more vaccine clinics are opening for those 65 and older in North Carolina, health leaders in South Carolina told 7 News they already have more appointments than doses.

 Busy is an understatement for what they’re dealing with at the Henderson County Department of Public Health.